-On March 18, 2020, Senate Bill 3533, the Securing and Enabling Commerce Using Remote and Electronic Notarization Act of 2020 (the “SECURE Act”), was introduced as bipartisan legislation to authorize and establish minimum standards for electronic and remote notarizations that occur in or affect interstate commerce.
-A substantially identical version of the bill was introduced in the House on March 23, 2020 as H.R.6364.
-If the SECURE Act becomes law in its current form, it would authorize every notary in the US to perform remote online notarizations (RON) using audio-visual communications and tamper-evident technology in connection with interstate transactions.
+On May 13, 2021, Senate Bill 1625, the Securing and Enabling Commerce Using Remote and Electronic Notarization Act of 2021 (the SECURE Notarization Act), was introduced as bipartisan legislation to authorize and establish minimum standards for electronic and remote notarizations that occur in or affect interstate commerce.
+(A prior version of the SECURE Notarization Act was introduced in 2020 but was never voted on).
+If the SECURE Notarization Act becomes law in its current form, it would authorize every notary in the US to perform remote online notarizations (RON) using audio-visual communications and tamper-evident technology in connection with interstate transactions. [updated June 10, 2021].

 The basic components of each state’s RON law are to:

-- Allow notarial acts to be completed using audio-video communication, including acts where the signer is located outside the state in which the notary is authorized to operate;
+- Allow notarial acts to be completed using audio-video communication, including acts where the signer is located outside the state in which the notary is authorized to operate

-- Require that the notary authenticate the person signing; and
+- Require that the notary authenticate the person signing and

 - Require recording of the audio-video communication.*

 The state RON laws are very detailed and vary with respect to, among other things, authentication, journaling and retention periods.
 In states that have yet to enact RON or otherwise make their RON law effective, emergency short-term measures are being issued.
 The below chart reviews each state and any RON law and/or emergency order enacted in such state supporting any form of remote notarization: